redsarvesh/react-express-app/readme.md

 - `yarn run start` Starts the frontend development server.
 - `yarn run build` Builds the frontend app to the `build/frontend` directory.

+## Automated Deployment

+This repository contains scripts which will help to deploy the code in one go.
+- `aws_autoscale.sh` Main Script which will be used to deploy the code along with preparation of instance.
+- `my_script.txt`  It contains the user data.
+- `aws_deployment.sh` One command deployment script if there is any change in the code then in that case just run this script.
+- `Dockerfile` Create image for containerization of application.